Saigesp/aws-developer-cert/KMS.md

 | AWS managed      | Yes | No  | Yes | Required & Yearly | Per-use fee |
 | AWS owned        | No  | No  | No  | Varies            | No fees     |

-## Data keys

-Data keys are symmetric keys you can use to encrypt data, including large amounts of data and other data encryption keys.
-Unlike symmetric KMS keys, data keys are returned to you for use outside of KMS.

-When KMS generates data keys, it returns a plaintext data key for immediate use and an encrypted copy of the data key that you can safely store with the data.
-When you are ready to decrypt the data, you first ask KMS to decrypt the encrypted data key.

-KMS does not store, manage, or track your data keys, or perform cryptographic operations with data keys.

-### Envelope encryption

-Envelope encryption is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key.

-The top-level encryption key is known as the root key.

-## Data key pairs

-Data key pairs are asymmetric data keys consisting of a mathematically-related public key and private key.
-They are designed for use in client-side encryption and decryption or signing and verification outside of AWS KMS.

 ## Key spec

 Key spec is a property that represents the cryptographic configuration of a key.